adeeba-ul/ai-learning-mentor/README.md

 Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any optimizations to frontend query boundaries, asset caching, or Tailwind styling states are highly appreciated.

-Check out our [Contribution Guidelines](https://github.com/PritamSarbajna/tourism-website/blob/main/CONTRIBUTING.md) for detailed configuration data.
+Check out our [Contribution Guidelines](https://github.com/PritamSarbajna/tourism-website/blob/main/CONTRIBUTING.md) for detailed configuration data

-## 🛡️ License
-CourseCompass is licensed under the [MIT License](https://github.com/PritamSarbajna/tourism-website/blob/main/LICENSE) - see the LICENSE file for core operational terms.

 ## 🙏 Support
 Did CourseCompass help you find your career path and build up your skills?
 This project needs a ⭐️ from you.
 Don't forget to leave a star ⭐️